grapho/guides/source/components/the-component-life-cycle.md

 Event listeners, jquery manipulation, and 3rd party plugin initializers can be bound to the component, by overriding this method with `_super()`.

-*Important:* Setting component properties with `set()` during `didInsertElement()` has historically led to poor rendering performance and has been deprecated, in recent versions of Ember.

 ```
 didInsertElement() {